Many things in life pair well with liquor, but is this also true of survival situations? Surprisingly, it is with vodka!

 For better sleep and to reduce daytime drowsiness, a few shots of vodka won't hurt.

-Even falling asleep is often tricky when you're too exhausted, stressed out, or haven't slept for more than a few hours.
-Alcohol can aid in this case.
+Even falling asleep can be tricky when you're exhausted, stressed out, or haven't slept for more than a few hours.
+Alcohol can help.

 Given that this is how it was designed to be consumed, it is safe for occasional use.
 Use it as a treatment when necessary, but it doesn't become a habit where drinking alcohol is required to obtain any sleep.